cda-tum/mqt-ddsim/README.md

 backend = provider.get_backend('path_sim_qasm_simulator')
 ```

-Run the simulation by calling the `execute` function, which takes several optional configuration parameters (such as the simulation path strategy).
-For a complete list of configuration options see [here](#configuration).
-Per default, this uses the `sequential` strategy, i.e.,
+Per default, the backend uses the `sequential` strategy.
+For this particular example, this means:
  - first, the Hadamard operation is applied to the initial state (`[0, 1] -> 4`)
- - then, the first CNOT is applied to the resulting state (`[4, 2] -> 5`)
+ - then, the first CNOT is applied (`[4, 2] -> 5`)
- - finally, the last CNOT is applied to the resulting state (`[5, 3] -> 6`)
+ - finally, the last CNOT is applied (`[5, 3] -> 6`)

  The corresponding simulation path is thus described by `[[0, 1], [4, 2], [5, 3]]` and the final state is the one with ID `6`.

+The simulation is started by calling the `execute` function, which takes several optional configuration parameters (such as the simulation path strategy).
+For a complete list of configuration options see [here](#configuration).

 ```python
 job = execute(circ, backend)